-As a small business owner, you may think you are “too small” to be the target of cybercrime because you aren’t a large, multimillion-dollar company.
+As a small business owner, you may think you are “too small” to worry about small business cybersecurity.
+You may think cybercriminals only target giant, multimillion-dollar companies.
 However, this couldn’t be further from the truth.
 Although the media mainly focuses on attacks on big businesses, small businesses are low-hanging fruit for cybercriminals.

 Cybercriminals know that small businesses are less likely to have strong security measures in place, making it easier for them to breach their data.
-In this blog post, you’ll learn the steps you can take to protect your business from the claws of cybercriminals.
+In this blog post, you’ll find 9 best practices for small business cybersecurity to protect your business from the claws of cyber criminals.

-While there is no single silver bullet for preventing all incidents, there are some best practices that can help you reduce the risk of falling victim to a cyberattack.
+While there is no single silver bullet for preventing all incidents, some best practices can help you reduce the risk of falling victim to a cyberattack.

 - How will employees access company resources off-site?